OpenEvalProject/evals/manuscripts/elife-14749/v2/manuscript.md

 Previous studies have identified a CTL epitope produced from the m18 ORF (Holtappels et al., 2002), and peptides that correspond to this ORF have been identified in mass spectrometric analysis of MCMV virions (Kattenhorn et al., 2004).
 Otherwise little is known about m18 or its function.
 To characterize m18 we assessed the expression of m18 over the course of infection by harvesting RNA of MCMV infected fibroblasts at 2,4,8,12, and 24 hr post infection and amplifying the full length (3 kB) m18 mRNA by reverse transcription followed by semi quantitative PCR.
 In accordance with previous studies we observed this was mRNA produced as early as 2 hr post-infection (Figure 2D) (Lacaze et al., 2011).
 To characterize the m18 polypeptide we expressed a C-terminal hemagglutanin (HA)-tagged m18 protein in mouse fibroblasts and NIH 3T3s and analyzed cell lysates by western blot (Figure 2E).
 We observed a band at a size of ~180 KDa, well above the predicted size of 110 KDa, suggesting m18 is post-translationally modified.
 To evaluate m18 localization we expressed a C-terminal GFP m18 fusion protein in NIH 3T3s and analyzed localization of GFP by fluorescent microscopy.
 We found that the m18-GFP fusion protein localized mostly to the nucleus (Figure 2F).
 Importantly both m18-HA and m18-GFP constructs still induced expression of RAE-1 similarly to other m18 constructs (Figure 2—figure supplement 1).

-## The Raet1e promoter is activated by m18 through an sp transcription factor binding site
+### The Raet1e promoter is activated by m18 through an sp transcription factor binding site

-To dissect the mechanism by which m18 induces RAE-1 expression, we measured m18’s effect on
+To dissect the mechanism by which m18 induces RAE-1 expression, we measured m18’s effect on Raet1e promoter activity.
+An expression vector encoding Firefly luciferase (FLuc) under the control of Raet1e promoter (Jung et al., 2012) was co-transfected into mouse fibroblasts with a vector encoding m18 or an empty control plasmid.
+Co-expression of m18 increased the activity of the Raet1e promoter relative to vector control (Figure 3B).
+Although E2F sites in the Raet1e promoter have been shown to drive RAE-1 expression during proliferation (Jung et al., 2012), these sites were dispensable for activation of the Raet1e promoter by m18 (Figure 3—figure supplement 1).

 ![Figure 3.](https://cdn.elifesciences.org/articles/14749/elife-14749-fig3-v2.jpg)

-**Figure 3.:** Raet1e promoter activity through an Sp-transcription factor binding element.(A) A graphic representation of Raet1e promoter luciferase constructs used in (B).
+**Figure 3.:** (A) A graphic representation of Raet1e promoter luciferase constructs used in (B).
 (B) Raet1e promoter activity was measured by quantifying luminescence in lysates of cells transfected with the indicated luciferase promoter constructs in combination with m18 or vector control.
 Data are represented as fold increase in luminescence over vector control.
 Data are represented as mean±SEM.
 Data are representative of three independent experiments. ****p<0.00005 (1 way ANOVA with Bonferroni’s multiple comparison post-test).
 (C) Alignment of the WT m18RE (top), Sp consensus binding sequence (middle) and mutant m18RE (bottom).
 (D) Raet1e promoter activity was measured in cells co-transfected with a luciferase construct containing WT Raet1e promoter or Raet1e promoter containing a mutation in the Sp-binding site (m18RE*) and either m18 or vector control.
 Data shows fold increase in luminescence over vector control.
 Data are represented as mean (±SEM).
 Data are representative of three independent experiments. *p<0.05 (Student’s T-test).
 (E) EMSA was performed on mouse fibroblast nuclear extracts incubated with radio-labeled m18RE (left panel) or radio-labeled Sp consensus sequence (right panel).
 The indicated non-radiolabeled oligos were added in 1000-fold excess before separation by non-denaturing PAGE.
 Data is representative of three experiments.
 (F) ChIP was performed on MCA-205 cells using the indicated antibodies and enrichment of the Raet1e promoter was assayed by qPCR.
 Values were normalized to input chromatin.
 Data are representative of three independent experiments.
 (G) Mouse fibroblasts were co-transfected with m18-RFP and DN-Sp1 GFP or GFP vector control and cells expressing both GFP and RFP were analyzed for RAE-1 expression by flow cytometry.
 Data is representative of three experiments.
 (H) Mouse fibroblasts were transfected with m18-GFP and treated with Mithramycin or vehicle control were analyzed for expression of RAE-1 by flow cytometry.
-Data is representative of three experiments.DOI: http://dx.doi.org/10.7554/eLife.14749.005
+Data is representative of three experiments.

 ![Figure 3—figure supplement 1.](https://cdn.elifesciences.org/articles/14749/elife-14749-fig3-figsupp1-v2.jpg)

-**Figure 3—figure supplement 1.:** Raet1e promoter independent of E2F binding sites.(A) Mouse fibroblasts were transfected with m18 or vector control plasmids along with with luciferase reporter constructs containing the RAE-1 promoter (WT Rae-1) or a Rae-1 promoter with both E2F binding elements mutated (E2F DKO).
+**Figure 3—figure supplement 1.:** (A) Mouse fibroblasts were transfected with m18 or vector control plasmids along with with luciferase reporter constructs containing the RAE-1 promoter (WT Rae-1) or a Rae-1 promoter with both E2F binding elements mutated (E2F DKO).
 Data are represented as fold difference between promoter construct transfected with m18 over promoter construct transfected with vector control.
 Values are shown as mean±SEM.
-Data are representative of three independent experiments. n.s.: Not significant (1-way ANOVA with Bonferroni’s multiple comparison post-test).DOI: http://dx.doi.org/10.7554/eLife.14749.006
+Data are representative of three independent experiments. n.s.: Not significant (1-way ANOVA with Bonferroni’s multiple comparison post-test).

 ![Figure 3—figure supplement 2.](https://cdn.elifesciences.org/articles/14749/elife-14749-fig3-figsupp2-v2.jpg)

 **Figure 3—figure supplement 2.:** (A) MCA-205 cells stably tranduced with either vector control or m18 and analyzed for RAE-1 expression by flow cytometry.
-Data are representative of three independent experiments.DOI: http://dx.doi.org/10.7554/eLife.14749.007
+Data are representative of three independent experiments.

 To identify the promoter elements required for m18 to drive expression from the Raet1e promoter, we generated a panel of serial 5’ truncation mutants of the Raet1e promoter driving FLuc (Figure 3A) and co-transfected these with m18 expression vector or control vector.
 Promoters lacking 15 nucleotides at the 5’ end of the promoter retained WT levels of induction in the presence of m18, but promoter activation by m18 was eliminated when 25 nucleotides were deleted (Figure 3B).
 These data indicate that the Raet1e promoter contains an m18 response element (m18RE) between −95 and −85 bp from the transcription start site.